SiddH1212/SpecterSeekers/README.md

 SpecterSeekers was made using Unity 2022.3.30 and the Meta All-in-One SDK, and will require a VR headset in order to be played.
+In order to be played it is required that the player grants permission to scan their room using the Quest device to detect obstacles and determine the boundary.
 This game was heavily inspired by Valem Tutorials, with several modifications and enhancements to improve gameplay and mechanics.

 Assets used: